Top Cisco Network Monitoring Tools & Software for Network Engineers

 1. SolarWinds NPM w/ Network Insights for ASA – FREE TRIAL

 Their latest release of NPM has included Network Insights for ASA, which gives you a deeper, detailed look into your ASA devices directly from the dashboard.
-Features of their updated version include:
+Further features of their updated version include:

 SolarWinds uses various protocols to perform network monitoring but relies mostly on SNMP.
 It also uses ICMP for interface availability.